pyparsing/pyparsing/docs/HowToUsePyparsing.rst

 Hello, World!
 -------------

-The following complete Python program will parse the greeting "Hello, World!", or any other greeting of the form "<salutation>, <addressee>!"::
+The following complete Python program will parse the greeting ``"Hello, World!"``, or any other greeting of the form "<salutation>, <addressee>!"::

     import pyparsing as pp